fanbu1995/fanbu1995.github.io/_posts/2019-07-18-Reading-Ted-Chiangs-Story-of-Your-Life.md

 linear writing, clear punctuations (which, incidentally, ancient Chinese didn’t have), and pronunciations spelled out.
 What a different language can do, though, is much more fascinating.

 In short, the language we use shapes our mind.
-It is not an invention by the author; it is a finding from the linguistics/psychology/neuroscience community.
+It is not an invention by the author; it is a finding made by the linguistics/psychology/neuroscience community.

 It is perhaps more understandable to say that languages reflect our world-views.
 Societies that have disparate experiences